vsch/idea-multimarkdown/README.md

 - [x] HTML Text tab to view the generated HTML
 - [x] syntax highlighting, color striped tables by row and column in your source
 - [x] Default and Darcula for syntax highlighting and for HTML Preview supported.
-    CSS Style sheet for HTML Perview selectable in Settings/Other Settings/MultiMarkdown.
 - [x] Add Lexer to use IntelliJ standard features
 - [x] Add Standard HTML/CSS rendering engine to make styling easier.
 - [x] Add PsiBuilder compatible parser to implement expected comforts: